-78. In this connection even appearances may be of a certain importance or, in other words, the public.
+78. In this connection even appearances may be of a certain importance or, in other words, "justice must not only be done, it must also be seen to be done" (see De Cubber, cited above, § 26).
+What is at stake is the confidence which the courts in a democratic society must inspire in the public.
 Thus, any judge in respect of whom there is a legitimate reason to fear a lack of impartiality must withdraw (see Castillo Algar v.
-Spain, 28 October 1998, § 45, Reports 1998-
+Spain, 28 October 1998, § 45, Reports 1998-VIII, and Micallef, cited above, § 98)."